antmicro/meta-antmicro/system-releases/rdfm-unmatched-demo/README.md

 For more information, refer to the `meta-rdfm` [README](../../meta-rdfm/README.md#how-to-use).

 ### Running a demo
-After successful booting, establish Ethernet connection between host and target device.
+Once successfully booted, establish an Ethernet connection between the host and the target device.

-On your host device, start the server in the folder containing built images:
+On your host device, start the server in the folder containing the built images:
 ```
 python -m http.server 12345
 ```

 Open the running `http.server` and copy the link to the `rdfm-image-upgraded.rdfm` image that will be used for an update.

-On target device log to the `root` user and run update installation using `rdfm-client` and copied link to update image:
+On the target device, log in as the `root` user and start the update installation using `rdfm-client` and the copied link to the update image:
 ```
 rdfm install <link-to-rdfm-update-image>
 ```